 - Outright Betting: Also referred to as tournament betting, this a popular type of bet where a wager is placed on which team will be the outright winner of the tournament.

 - Match Betting: This is a simple bet on the outcome of a rugby match, it is also sometimes called the 80 minute market.
 A bet can be placed on a team to win or tie.

-- Handicap Betting: Handicapped betting is a popular betting option that makes watching one-sided matches more exciting by giving both teams an equal shot at winning by evening the odds.
+- Handicap Betting: Handicapped betting is a popular betting option on mobile betting sites that makes watching one-sided matches more exciting by giving both teams an equal shot at winning by evening the odds.
 This is done by either adding or deducting points from the team’s end score.